naholyr/show-time/README.md

 * Video is played immediately

 This mode works particularly fine with download mode: run ``show-time --download`` to fetch a full episode, then once disconnected run ``show-time --offline`` and here you go :)

+### Browse mode

+show-time will ignore your feed (previously configured or not) and fetch all available shows from showrss.info:

+* Search amongst the shows to select the one you want to see
+* Select episode
+* That's all folks

+All other options (cache, download…) will apply, except `--offline` which is obviously incompatible.

 ## The cache